What to Eat in Osaka: Dotonbori Street Food & Restaurants

 Tsurutontan Soemoncho

 We could go on about Tsurutontan Soemoncho for days.
 Just thinking about it honestly has me drooling.
-Tsurutontan Soemoncho actually has a few different locations in Japan, most being in Tokyo, but just because there isn’t just ONE doesn’t mean you should steer clear.
+Tsurutontan Soemoncho has a few different locations in Japan, most being in Tokyo, but just because there isn’t just ONE doesn’t mean you should steer clear.
 They have some of the best and most diverse udon entrees you’ll find.
 Plus you can order a double or triple order of noodles for NO EXTRA COST.
 Every noodle lover’s dream, am I right?

 If udon isn’t your thing they also have a few other entree options too like tempura and seasonal offerings.
 If you do decide to dine here pop in for dinner right after sunset.
 It’s located right on the Dotonbori canal which we believe has one of the best city sunsets in the world.